earwig/earwigbot-plugins/README.md

   programmer ever!".
 This would be implemented by having an entry in `"praises"` with the key `"earwig"` and the value `"Earwig is the bestest Python programmer ever!"`.

+- **rc_monitor**: monitors the recent changes feed for certain edits and reports them to a dedicated channel.
+The channel is stored under the `"channel"` key in the command's dictionary.
+Reportable edits match various heuristics, like urgent speedy taggings.

 - **stars**: gets the number of stargazers for (i.e., people starring) a given [GitHub](https://github.com/) repository.